thewca/wca-regulations/wca-regulations-2012.md

   - B2e) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase:
   - B3a) The competitor may pick up the puzzle during the memorisation.
   - B3b) The competitor must not make physical notes.
-Penalty: disqualification of the attempt (DNF).
+Penalty: disqualification of the attempt (DNF).[NOTE: "physical notes" is very vague.
+Am I still allowed to remove my shoes for parity?]
 - B4) Blindfolded phase:
   - B4a) The competitor dons the blindfold to start the blindfolded phase.
   - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.